lngns/OCP3/README.md

 - **`\PHOC\SessionVar([string])`** - defines a session handle - an object used to access a `$_SESSION` member.
 The member can be specified through the argument, or is the field name by default.
 - **`\PHOC\UnitTest`** - static methods annotated this are called, but only in debug mode, and are intended to perform tests.

-To be a valid annotation class, a class must be annotated `@PHOC\Annotation` with the desired entity types as argument.
+To be a valid annotation class, a class must be annotated `@PHOC\Annotation` with the desired entity types as arguments.
-Ex (note the use of the short `@Method` syntax):
+Ex (note the use of both the long PHP expression and the short `@Method` syntax):
 ```php
 <?php
 namespace MyApp;